csci-1301/csci-1301.github.io/lectures/170_static_elements/readme.md

     ```

     - When your program first starts, no objects exist yet, which means no "normal" methods can be called
-    - The .NET runtime (the interpreter that runs a C# program) must decide what code to execute to make your program start running
+    - The .NET run-time (the interpreter that runs a C# program) must decide what code to execute to make your program start running
     - It can call `Program.Main()` without creating an object, or knowing anything else about your program, because `Main` is a static method

 - Static methods can be used to "help" other methods, both static and non-static